virtualritz/rust-diffusion-limited-aggregation/README.md

     -p, --particles <N>    Number of particles to generate (default: 1000)

 SUBCOMMANDS:
-    dump      Dump the result into an .nsi stream or into a Standford .ply file help      Prints this message or the help of the given subcommand(s) render    Render an image of result with 3Delight
+    dump      Dump the result into an .nsi stream or into a Stanford .ply file help      Prints this message or the help of the given subcommand(s) render    Render an image of result with 3Delight
 ```